bparanj/crystal/electronics/design/analog-device.md

 NEEDS DIAGRAMS

+An **analog device** processes continuous signals that vary smoothly over a range.
+These devices operate with voltages or currents that represent real-world quantities such as sound, light, temperature, or pressure in a continuous manner.

+### Examples of Analog Devices:

+1. **Analog Sensors**:
+   - **Thermocouples**: Measure temperature by producing a voltage proportional to the temperature difference.
+   - **Photodiodes**: Convert light into electrical current, used in light sensors.
+   - **Microphones**: Convert sound waves into electrical signals.

+2. **Analog Actuators**:
+   - **Speakers**: Convert electrical signals into sound waves.
+   - **Analog Motors**: Controlled by continuous voltage to adjust speed and direction smoothly.

+3. **Analog Amplifiers**:
+   - **Operational Amplifiers**: Used to amplify continuous signals in audio equipment, sensors, and other applications.

+4. **Analog Meters**:
+   - **Voltmeter/Ammeters**: Measure voltage and current continuously and display it on a dial.

+5. **Analog Filters**:
+   - **RC/RL/LC Filters**: Used to filter specific frequencies in audio and radio frequency applications.

+These devices play a crucial role in interfacing electronic systems with the real world, providing the means to measure, process, and respond to continuous, real-world phenomena.

 An analog device processes analog signals.
 Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values (representing binary states).

 What is an analog signal?